Tesla2k/urbackup-tape/README.md

     //Optional:
     $config['additionalDirs'][<label>]=<dir>;

-  4. The Urbackup user must be able to sudo tapeinfo.
+  5. The Urbackup user must be able to sudo tapeinfo.
 Add the following line with visudo:

     urbackup      ALL = NOPASSWD: /usr/sbin/tapeinfo

-  5. Copy the file to /var/urbackup
+  6. Copy the file to /var/urbackup
+  7. Add hosts to backup in the hosts table in the database.

 Only tested on Ubuntu 18.04